 APS Blockchain Network launched successfully

 The APS Blockchain Network launch event on 5 November was an absolute success with over 80 public servants present.
-The Department of Industry, Science, Energy and Resources (DISER) hosted the virtual event as the first of the Network’s activities.
+Our department hosted the virtual event as the first of the network’s activities.

 Narelle Luchetti, Head of the Digital Economy and Technology Division in DISER said. “ I’m proud to launch the APS Blockchain Network.
 It’s a first step in delivering on Signpost 7 of the National Blockchain Roadmap: raising awareness across the APS.”